-Angel City is an American Double/Imperial with an content of 8.6% ABV.
+Angel City Beer is an American Double/Imperial IPA with an alcohol content of 8.6% ABV.
 This means that for every 100 milliliters of beer, 8.6 milliliters are pure alcohol.
 The higher alcohol content of this beer is typical for the Double IPA style, which is known for its stronger and bolder flavors.

 When I first tried Angel City Beer, I was immediately struck by its impressive balance of flavors.
 The beer pours a beautiful golden color with a slight haze, indicating the presence of some hop oils and proteins.
 The aroma is a delightful combination of sweet papaya notes and floral hop aromas, which is very inviting.

-Upon taking my first sip, I was pleasantly surprised by the full-bodied character of this beer.
-The malt backbone provides a solid foundation for the to shine, without overpowering them.
+Upon taking my first sip, I was pleasantly surprised by the full-bodied malt character of this beer.
+The malt backbone provides a solid foundation for the hops to shine, without overpowering them.
 The sweetness from the malt complements the tropical fruit flavors, adding a touch of complexity.

 The hop bitterness in Angel City Beer is harmonious and well-balanced.
 It is not overly aggressive, but rather adds a pleasant piney bite to the beer.
 The bitterness lingers on the palate, inviting another sip and keeping the drinker engaged.